aahmadf123/DeepFlyer/docs/PX4_RL_IMPLEMENTATION.md

    - Should have companion computer mount

 2. **Companion Computer**:
-   - Raspberry Pi 4 (minimum) or NVIDIA Jetson Nano/Xavier
+   - Raspberry Pi 4B (minimum 4GB RAM)
    - This runs ROS2 and your RL agent
    - Connects to flight controller via serial/USB